-All refrigerant piping from the outdoor unit to the indoor units / branch distribution units must be insulated correctly for safety and usage.
-Refrigerant piping, Y-branch connections, field-provided isolation ball valves (if present), service valves, and elbows must be properly and completely insulated using closed cell pipe insulation (up to the indoor unit piping connections).
+All refrigerant piping from the outdoor unit to the indoor units / branch distribution units (Multi F MAX with LGRED systems only) must be insulated correctly for safety and usage.
+Y-branch connections, refrigerant piping, field-provided isolation ball valves (if present), service valves, and elbows must be properly and completely insulated using closed cell pipe insulation (up to the indoor unit piping connections).
 To prevent heat loss / heat gain through the refrigerant piping, all refrigerant piping including liquid lines and vapor lines must be insulated separately.
 Insulation must be a minimum 1/2 inches thick, and thickness will need to be increased based on ambient conditions and local codes.
-Table on next page lists minimum wall thickness requirements for Ethylene Propylene Diene Methylene (EPDM) insulation.
+Table on the next page lists minimum wall thickness requirements for Ethylene Propylene Diene Methylene (EPDM) insulation.